Finance Act 2016

 Overview

-This Finance Bill introduces various amendments to UK tax law, impacting income tax, corporation tax, capital gains tax, inheritance tax, the apprenticeship levy, VAT, and stamp duty.
-Key changes include adjustments to tax rates and allowances, the introduction of a new apprenticeship levy, and measures to counter tax avoidance and evasion.
+This Finance Bill proposes various amendments to UK tax laws, impacting income tax, corporation tax, capital gains tax, inheritance tax, and other duties.
+Key changes include adjustments to tax rates, the introduction of a new apprenticeship levy, and measures to counter tax avoidance and evasion.

 Description